Oil Grooves in Main Bearings

 Until recently we were using oilless bushings in a percentage of our water pump cover assemblies.
 We are now using a plain bushing and a roller bearing in all water pump covers.
 The adoption of the plain bushing and roller bearings for 100% production, necessitated placing lubricator fittings in all water pump cover assemblies (see …

-ADDITIONAL LUBRICATOR FITTING PLACED ON TRUCK TORQUE TUBE Read More »
+ADDITIONAL LUBRICATOR FITTINGS Read More »

 To lessen any possibility of oil working past the breather pipe, breather pipe A-6763 has been adopted (see Fig. 896).
 The baffles in the new pipe point down- ward and towards the center of the pipe.
 This directs the oil away from the edge of the pipe and lessens any possibility of oil working past …